GUIDE

 What is an inbound strategy?

-It is a marketing approach that aims to attract customers or candidates by creating quality content and by offering added value.
-Unlike traditional methods that repel prospects, Inbound uses techniques such as content marketing and natural referencing to capture the attention of your target and encourage them to interact with your business.
+It's a marketing approach that aims to attract customers or candidates by creating quality content and offering added value.
+Unlike traditional methods that repel prospects, inbound marketing uses techniques like content marketing and SEO to capture your target audience's attention and encourage them to interact with your business.

 What are the main recruitment channels?

-The main recruitment channels include social networks such as Linkedin, Facebook or Twitter, general and specialized recruitment sites, job fairs, specialized agencies, and job board platforms.
+The main recruitment channels include social networks such as LinkedIn, Facebook or Twitter, general and specialized recruitment sites, job fairs, specialist agencies, and job board platforms.

-Using a combination of these channels can affect a wider and diverse audience, increasing your chances of finding qualified talents.
+Using a combination of these channels allows you to reach a wider and more diverse audience, thus increasing your chances of finding qualified talent.

 What are the 7 stages of recruitment?

-- Select the ideal candidate and finalize hiring.
+• Select the ideal candidate and finalize the hiring.

 What are the different recruitment methods?